ardauzunoglu/rte-speech-generator/README.md

 ### Requirements

-> You must install the libraries in cmd with the command "pip install xxxxx".
+> You must install the libraries in cmd using the command "pip install xxxxx".

 ### Developer